 Traveling exhibits are available to schools, libraries, museums, organizations and businesses across Iowa.

-Traveling exhibits may be requested for a maximum of 2 weeks (14 consecutive days) including pickup, return, and/or shipping unless otherwise stated by the AAMI.
+Traveling exhibits may be requested for a maximum of 2 weeks (14 consecutive days, Suspended for up to 6 months) including pickup, return, and/or shipping unless otherwise stated by the AAMI.
 This period may be shortened due to availability, prior requests, and availability of transport/delivery.
 All reservations are on a first come, first served basis.

-A $25.00 per two-week reservation per traveling exhibit fee is required to support the repair and upkeep of the exhibits.
+Traditional exhibits can be reserved for $50.00.
+Suspended can be reserved for $250.00.
+This fee is required to support the repair and upkeep of the exhibits.
 As the borrower, you will also be responsible for picking up and returning the traveling exhibit or for all shipping costs, materials, and insurance.
-In the event that neither pick up and return nor shipping are possible, an AAMI staff member or affiliate can deliver and pick up the exhibit at a cost of $0.39 per mile, round-trip, pending availability.
+In the event that neither pick up and return nor shipping are possible, an AAMI staff member or affiliate can deliver and pick up the exhibit at a cost of $0.50 per mile, round-trip, pending availability.

 Normal wear and tear of traveling exhibits is expected.
 However, if damages beyond expected wear and tear occur during the leasing period, the borrower is liable for all costs related to those damages.